Anna Leong Brophy

 Anna Leong Brophy is a British comedian and actor.

 Early life

-Leong Brophy grew up in Brent, London.
-She is of Irish, Chinese, and Kadazan descent.
+Leong Brophy grew up in Brent, North West London.
+She is of Irish and Sino-Kadazan descent.

 Career

 Leong Brophy presents the Still Legit podcast with her comedy partner Emily Lloyd-Saini, with whom she has performed at the Edinburgh Festival Fringe as part of BattleActs! and EGG.
 She has also starred in TV series, video games, audiobooks, plays, and films.

-In January 2022, it was announced that she is to play Tamar Kir-Bataar in the second season of Netflix's Shadow and Bone.
+In January 2022, it was announced Leong Brophy would play Tamar Kir-Bataar in the second season of the Netflix fantasy series Shadow and Bone.